smart-data-lake/smart-data-lake/docs/reference/hoconOverview.md

 ---

 ## Overview
-Data piplines in SmartDataLakeBuilder are defined and stored in the [Human-Optimized Config Object Notation (HOCON)](https://github.com/lightbend/config/blob/master/HOCON.md) file format, which is a superset of JSON.
+Data piplines in SmartDataLakeBuilder are configured in the [Human-Optimized Config Object Notation (HOCON)](https://github.com/lightbend/config/blob/master/HOCON.md) file format, which is a superset of JSON.
+Beside being less picky about syntax (semicolons, quotation marks) it supports advanced features as substitutions, merging config from different files and inheritance.

 Data pipelines are defined with four sections: